 Well, while the beach is a popular tourist attraction because of its unique color of the sand, it is however not clean and well maintained.
 Probably it is considered more as a fishing area.
 The beach is usually full of washed up weeds and rubbish which is not cleaned too often.
 I would not recommend you plan a swim or sun bathing here.

 Well, so should you then go to the Black Sand Beach during your vacation in Langkawi.
 I would say Yes.
-While the beach may not be very clean, where else can you see black sands?
-Go down to the fishing jetty and stroll along the narrow footbridge made with wooden logs, go right up to the end of the jetty into the middle of the water ... it's a great experience.
+While the beach may not be very clean, where else can you see black sands in Langkawi?
+Go down to the fishing jetty and stroll along the narrow footbridge made with wooden logs, go right up to the end of the jetty into the middle of the water and gaze at the blue ocean... it's a marvelous experience.

 Secondly this is a cool family place.
 As I said earlier, there are lots of small stalls and shops here selling all kinds of items which are quite cheap.
 For example, you can get a locally made typical ladies top for RM20.
 So if you want to pick up small souvenirs, gifts or clothe materials, this can add up as a nice place to your beach agenda.